 Doctoral students who have been nominated by their mentors to present their research at the Graduate Research Session at NAEA’s annual convention may submit to Marilyn Zurmuehlen Working Papers in Art Education.
 Students can come from any discipline as long as their research is related to visual art education.

 General Submission Rules

 Submissions to the journal are invited annually.
+Submissions should be limited to 5,000 words (not including abstract or references).
+The abstract should be limited to 150–200 words.
+Please see details below regarding copyright and fair use of images.
 Please submit them using the "submit article" link on this site.
 Alternatively, submissions may be sent as Word documents to Rachelfirstname.lastname@example.org.
 All submitted essays are read and evaluated by expert readers who have been part of the Marilyn Zurmuehlen Working Papers in the past.
 A decision about publication is generally made within two months of submission.